SoulsArchitecht/Java-GOF-Patterns/README.md

 # Java-GOF-Patterns
-Popular GanfOfFours Patterns on Java with any samples
+Popular GangOfFours Patterns on Java with any samples